 Watch this quick video to see how to do that...

 Once we have all our data all matchy-matchy, we'll send in a test request to Design Pickle based on our spreadsheet row data.

 Once the "test this step" looks good and you get a green success message, hit continue, test a test ticket, click the "finish" button, name your zap, and turn on your zap!

-Give it a couple of minutes, and then head over to jar.designpickle.com to make sure it got in your Jar!
+Give it a couple of minutes, and then head over to jar.designpickle.com to make sure it got in the Design Pickle Platform!
 If you don't actually want your designer to work on this test request, make sure to delete it!

 Why isn't my request getting sent in?

 If your request did not go through, make sure you: